JussiLem/RecordStore/README.md

 ## Instructions on a local setup
 1. Run the initial sql script found in /mariadb/docker-entrypoint-initdb.d folder in local MariaDb client.
 Database should be running on localhost:3306/records.
+Don't worry about the tables, they will be created when the app is started for the first time.

 2. To build the project go to the root folder of the project and type gradlew on cmd:
 ````bash